 - Other: noindex follow Author and Date Archives.

-- Check stripping the category base.
+- Check to strip the category base.
 It will remove the /category/ from the urls.

 - Check enforced trailing slash.
-This is optional and for a more consistent user experience.
+This is optional and for more consistent user experience.

-Google is not the only play in town though.
-You can connect with your visitors via Twitter, Facebook and other social sites.
+Google is not the only player in town though.
+You can connect with your visitors via Twitter, Facebook, and other social sites.
 If you have a business, try posting coupons, new products, news.
 Organize games where people who like your page or retweet can win a product or service.
 These are all great techniques to generate buzz.

-Obviously I have only covered the basics.
-There are many gurus and courses teaching the little tricks but doing what I just laid out is about 90% the work.
-Everything else is a modification or fine tuning.
+I have only covered the basics.
+Many gurus and courses are teaching the little tricks but doing what I just laid out is about 90% the work.
+Everything else is a modification or fine-tuning.
 I hope it all works out for you!